DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Related Work

-\textbf{Failure Characterization in Multi-agent Systems.} Recent taxonomies show that multi-agent LLM systems frequently fail due to specification errors, misalignment, and verification breakdowns, with local failures often cascading into system-wide issues \cite{cemri2025multi}.
-Prior work addresses these failures through post hoc attribution \cite{kong2025aegis,zhang2025agent}, centralized monitors or guard agents \cite{yu2025aworldorchestratingtrainingrecipe,gandhi2025whenagentsgoastray,zhang2025agentracer}, and runtime supervision mechanisms \cite{wang2025megaagent,lin2025stop}, as well as graph-based monitoring and defense strategies \cite{wu2025monitoring}.
-While effective in specific settings, these approaches are typically coupled to fixed agent architectures or orchestration patterns, rely on curated error datasets or centralized components, and diagnose failures at the level of individual agents or final outcomes.
-By contrast, our work provides a lightweight, framework-agnostic tracing system that captures interaction dynamics among general agents, enabling systematic and explainable error attribution and scaling naturally to massively parallel multi-agent systems.
+\textbf{Failure Characterization in Multi-agent Systems.} Recent taxonomies show that multi-agent LLM systems frequently fail due to specification errors, misalignment, and verification breakdowns, with local failures often cascading into system-wide issues \citep{cemri2025multi}.
+Prior work addresses these failures through post hoc attribution \citep{kong2025aegis,zhang2025agent}, centralized monitors or guard agents \citep{yu2025aworldorchestratingtrainingrecipe,gandhi2025whenagentsgoastray,zhang2025agentracer}, and runtime supervision mechanisms \citep{wang2025megaagent,lin2025stop}, as well as graph-based monitoring and defense \citep{wu2025monitoring}.
+While effective in specific settings, these approaches are typically coupled to fixed agent architectures or orchestration patterns, rely on curated error datasets, and diagnose failures at the level of individual agents or final outcomes.
+By contrast, our work provides a lightweight, framework-agnostic trace that captures interactions among general agents, enabling systematic and explainable error attribution and scaling naturally to massively parallel multi-agent systems.